How to Cut an Onion

 This post may contain affiliate links.
 Please read our disclosure policy.

 When it comes to cutting anything in the kitchen, a sharp knife is a must!
-You should never have to force the knife to go through any ingredient that you are cutting.
-Not to mention, when you are using a dull knife you aren’t getting clean slices.
 If you are finding this in your kitchen, it’s time to sharpen the knife!
-If you are unsure of how to sharpen knives, watch this video!
+If you are unsure of how to do it, watch this video!
 It is extremely helpful.

 Onions contain sulfur compounds (their flavor) and an enzyme called synthase.
 When you cut into an onion, the two form a chemical compound called syn-propanethia S-oxide that is released into the air in the form of gas.
 This then irritates the eye and causes them to water.